janaSunrise/HypixelIO/README.md

 # Or use [speedups] to speed up only for async features
 python3 -m pip install -U "HypixelIO[speedups]"

-# Take advantage of caching
+# Take advantage of caching by installing caching backends
 python3 -m pip install -U "HypixelIO[cache]"

-# If you need async caching for AsyncClient
+# If you need async caching for AsyncClient by installing caching backends
 python3 -m pip install -U "HypixelIO[async-cache]"

 # Or get all the features!